-Feel guilty when you have to leave you cat at home by themselves all day?
-Not with the FroliCat BOLT Laser Pet Toy.
+Do you ever feel guilty when you have to leave your cat at home by themselves all day?
+Not with the FroliCat Laser Cat Toy.
 Seriously, this is one of the best cat toys ever.
-Let me tell you why…
+Let me tell you why.

-My friend Jon Accarrino got my cat, Sam (@SamKatzOTL), a FroliCat BOLT for my birthday.
-At first I wasn’t sure about this.
+A friend got my cat, Sam (@SamKatzOTL), a FroliCat BOLT for my birthday.
+At first, I wasn’t sure about this.
 I know cats like to chase lasers, so that wasn’t the problem.
 My concern was that the laser could hurt Sam’s eyes.
 But after seeing some videos online showing the constant motion of the laser (including the one above), my mind was put at ease.
 The FroliCat BOLT‘s laser moves enough so it doesn’t directly attack their eyes.
 Also, cats are looking at the laser dot on the ground and not at the FroliCat BOLT itself.

 I suggest setting up the BOLT on a table and not putting it on the floor within your cat’s reach.
 The BOLT is small and can easily be knocked over by your cat.

 The FroliCat BOLT takes 4 AA batteries.
 Try to only use new batteries.
 Older batteries will result in a dim laser.
 Sometimes I’ll save older batteries and only use them at nighttime when brightness it’s such a concern.